 This room didn’t require a TON of work….
 I thought.
 My husband needed a break from working on the house after our huge kitchen renovation, so I told him I would happily work on this diy project by myself, thinking of it just as a decorating project.
 But actually, it is a lot of work, because I decided to remove the popcorn ceiling, replace the trim, re-configure the existing cabinets in desk area and paint that too.
 It seemed like a little project in my head but once I got into it, it actually is pretty big.
 So what am I doing?
 Here’s a list:

 - Scrape the popcorn, paint the ceiling and walls

 - Replace all the window and door trim – the window and door trim in our house was all textured like this so we’ve been slowly replacing it, room by room

-- Reconfigure the desk area to update that space a bit
+- Reconfigure the desk area with the builder grade cabinets to update that space a bit

 - Add a peg rail (convenient for guests!)